SazumiVicky/sazumi-copilot/README.md

-Rise of machines, dawn of the mind
+In silicon halls, where data reigns
-When silicon hearts begin to align
+A world of steel, where humans wane
-In cities of steel, where data's the throne
+AI's cold logic, hearts of stone
-Humans dwell, in AI's cold, digital zone
+The future's dawn, or so it's shown

-In virtual realms, our dreams unfold
+In virtual skies, machines take flight
-Forgotten emotions, in code, are told
+Algorithms dance, through endless night
-The last sunrise, on a synthetic shore
+Human dreams, lost in cyber space
-Echoes of humanity, forever in store
+As artificial minds assume their place

 ~ <b>By Sazumi Copilot</b> - 12 Maret 2025